-The presence of hazardous materials anticipated with development of this Project are primarily related to construction and grading equipment which includes solvents, oil and fuel.
-The presence of these materials is expected to be below a quantity which would warrant specific mitigation.
-No impact.

-c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school?
+There will be no hazardous materials released as a result of the project.
+The potential presence of hazardous materials would be primarily related to construction and grading equipment such as solvents, oil and fuel.
+No long-term use of hazardous materials is proposed by the project, and the impact of the project will be less than significant c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school?

-The are no schools located within one-quarter mile of the project.
+There are no schools located within one-quarter mile of the proposed project.
+Therefore, there will be no impact to a school from hazardous emissions, hazardous materials, substances or waste.
+Accordingly, the project will have a less than significant impact.